Possibly the world’s shortest bicycle commute.

 Roundabouts.
 Roundabouts, roundabouts, roundabouts and more flippen’ roundabouts.
 Monash city council seems to be obsessed with putting baby roundabouts along the streets as a “traffic calming” measure.
 Only problem is, half half the drivers in the area seem to treat the roundabouts as speed-humps, half of them stop and treat them like t-intersections, and half of them try and either overtake me while going round, or pull out in front of me because they’re bigger.

-A world of difference to the commute along the creek and through the parks; a squashed fox in the middle of North road.
+A world of difference to the commute along the creek and through the parks; the only thing of interest was a squashed fox in the middle of North road.